 "It's a consumer-driven market with tension between what consumers want and what producers can deliver… and this bridges that tension.
 It's a really good compromise between commercial-scale livestock and preference for animals that are treated well."

 Most don't feel the same.
-Jones, from the Animal Welfare Institute, helped trash the USDA in a 2013 San Jose Mercury News op-ed entitled "Organic sellout: USDA guts organic rules to protect mega-farms."
+Johnson, from the Animal Welfare Institute, helped trash the USDA in a 2013 San Jose Mercury News op-ed entitled "Organic sellout: USDA guts organic rules to protect mega-farms."

-While Jones says she doesn't "love" the new rules, she adds, without much enthusiasm, "it's going to have an impact and it's going to be an improvement."
+While Johnson says she doesn't "love" the new rules, she adds, without much enthusiasm, "it's going to have an impact and it's going to be an improvement."

 Her agency asked the USDA to consider some adjustments, including increasing the amount of required outdoor space.